durian/superslew/README.md

 - With the "Go to coordinates" option, you can enter a latitude and longitude, and your plane will be moved there.
 This only works if SuperSlew is enabled.
-If you enter coordinates and push "Go to" without the SuperSlew mode being enabled, you will be moved there as soon as you enable it.
+If necessary, SuperSlew mode is enabled automatically.

 - Defines a custom command called `durian/superslew/toggle` which can be bound to a key or joystick button.